Our kettle finings (carrageenan) products are added to the wort in the kettle to enhance protein removal as the wort cools.

 Since Kettle Finings remove both particulate and soluble protein, and soluble protein is a component of chill haze, it is unsurprising that the colloidal stability of kettle fined beers are enhanced.

-Our range of kettle finings products are Koppakleer, Protafloc, and Wortkleer, please contact us to discuss which kettle finings are suitable for you.
+Our range of kettle finings products are Koppakleer and Protafloc please contact us to discuss which kettle finings are suitable for you.